cisco-open/cluster-registry-controller/README.md

 #### Sync from a set of clusters

 Cluster registry controller can be configured, to only sync from specific clusters in the cluster group (instead of all of them).
-To do that, you must add a specific field to the clusters where you want to sync from.
+To do that, you must create a `ClusterFeature` resource on the clusters where you want to sync from and add a `clusterFeatureMatch` field to the `ResourceSyncRule` resources on the clusters where you want to sync to.

 1. Add the following field to the `ResourceSyncRule` spec on the first cluster: